 By Greggory Warren, CFA | Senior Stock Analyst

-These two statements exemplify the environment that our Ultimate Stock-Pickers have been facing as they've been managing their portfolios--looking for stocks to buy, making decisions about securities to sell, and negotiating the ongoing trend of outflows from actively managed U.S. equity funds.
-As we mentioned last time, the last few calendar quarters' trend of selling activity outstripping buying activity that we've seen over the past several calendar quarters continued during the most recent period, as many of our managers took advantage of the ongoing market rally to book some gains.
-That said, we're still seeing a fair amount of high-conviction purchases of stocks representing companies with economic moats--particularly those with wide economic moats--as many of our managers look for higher-quality businesses trading at discounts to their estimates of intrinsic value in a market that (in many of their minds) has become fully valued.
-Unfortunately, the sheer number of purchases has dwindled as the market has moved higher, limiting the amount of overlap that we tend to see among our top managers.
+That said, very few of our Ultimate Stock-Pickers are counting on this in the near term, with most being cautious in the face of a market that is trading at all-time highs.
+This is being fully reflected in the buying and selling activity of our top managers, as the trend of selling activity outstripping buying activity that we've seen over the past several calendar quarters continued during the most recent period, with many of our managers taking advantage of the ongoing market rally to book gains.
+That said, we're still seeing a fair amount of high-conviction purchases of stocks representing companies with economic moats--particularly those with wide economic moats--as many of our managers look for higher quality businesses trading at relative discounts in a market that (in many of their minds) has become fully valued.
+While the sheer number of purchases has dwindled as the market has moved higher, we are still seeing some overlapping trades among our top managers.

 Ultimate Stock-Pickers' Top 10 Stock Holdings (by Investment Conviction)

 As we noted above, all the buying and selling that we saw during the most recent period had very little impact on the list of top 10 holdings of our Ultimate Stock-Pickers.
-That said, the list has seen a few meaningful changes since we relaunched the concept nearly five years ago.
-For starters, wide-moat rated Microsoft MSFT and Google GOOG are now the two largest holdings of our top managers that are also held with a high degree of conviction.
-Each security is also held by 16 of the 26 Ultimate Stock-Pickers, making them the most widely held stocks of our top managers during the most recent period.
-While a fair amount of the ownership comes from the more growth-oriented managers on our Investment Manager Roster, we also see these securities being held by our large-cap blend and value managers, as well as a couple of the insurance company portfolio managers, highlighting the attractiveness of these wide-moat technology firms across a broad spectrum of investment disciplines.
-While Microsoft is not new to the list, being held by 13 of our 26 Ultimate Stock-Pickers at the end of the fourth quarter of 2008, Google didn't really hit the radar until the latter half of 2011 and didn't make the list of top 10 holdings until the first quarter of 2012.
+That said, the list has seen a few meaningful changes since we relaunched the concept five years ago.
+For starters, wide-moat rated Microsoft (MSFT) and Google (GOOG) have become two of the most widely held stocks of our top managers that are also held with a high degree of conviction.
+Each security is now held by 15 or more of our 26 Ultimate Stock-Pickers.
+While a fair amount of this ownership comes from the growth-oriented managers on our Investment Manager Roster, we've seen more than a handful of our large-cap blend and value managers stepping up and investing in the two technology names.
+Although Microsoft is not necessarily new to the list, being held by 13 of our 26 Ultimate Stock-Pickers at the end of the fourth quarter of 2008, Google didn't really hit the radar until the latter half of 2011 and didn't make the list of top 10 holdings until the first quarter of 2012.
 It should also be noted that Google remains the top conviction holding of our Ultimate Stock-Pickers even after six of our managers trimmed their stakes (and one completely eliminated their holdings) in the name during the period.

 Ultimate Stock-Pickers' Top 10 Stock Purchases (by Investment Conviction)